 Due to Canada’s large size, travel between regions and major cities is often done by airplane.
 All main cities have airports with regularly scheduled flights to and from many destinations.
 Two airlines, Air Canada and West Jet, have the largest network of routes.
 Smaller airlines offer flights between airports within more limited regions of the country.
 If you are travelling to a location that does not have a main airport (for example, a town or rural area), then you will need to fly to the nearest main airport and either rent a car or take a bus to your final destination.
 To fly in Canada, you need a piece of photo identification issued by the federal, provincial or territorial government in Canada, or a foreign passport.

-You can get more information and buy tickets by consulting airline websites or at most travel agencies (consult the Yellow Pages or search the Internet for listings) and at airports.
+You can get more information and buy tickets by consulting airline websites or at most travel agencies and at airports.

 Depending on where you are in Canada, taking the train might be the best way to travel.
 Canada’s rail network extends across the country, from Halifax, Nova Scotia, in the east to Vancouver and Prince Rupert, British Columbia, in the west.
 The train is a particularly good option when travelling in Ontario and Quebec along the tracks that link Windsor-Toronto-Ottawa-Montréal-Québec City because there are many trains each day and distances are short.
 Trains in Canada are safe and comfortable.
 A variety of essential services are available on trains and at train stations.
 It is often cheaper to buy train tickets in advance.